Refined sugar: natural alternatives

 HOW TO REPLACE SUGAR

-According to the World Health Organization, we should not consume more than 25 grams on the day of sugar, about five teaspoons.
-In reality, sometimes we consume much more.
-In addition to table sugar, the one we sweeten our coffee with every morning, there is also hidden sugar in foods, from snacks and fruit juices, to jams and even tomato preserves.
-Just read the labels carefully to realize that even the tomato pulp we often bring to the table contains sugar among its ingredients.
+According to the World Health Organization, we should consume no more than 25 grams of sugar per day , about five teaspoons.
+In reality, we sometimes consume much more.
+Besides table sugar, the kind we use to sweeten our coffee every morning, there's also hidden sugar in foods , from snacks and fruit juices to jams and even tomato preserves.
+Just read the labels carefully to realize that even the tomato pulp we often serve contains sugar among its ingredients.

 how to replace sugar 3

-ALSO READ: Properties and differences of the various types of sugar on the market
+READ ALSO: Properties and differences between the different types of sugar on the market

 REFINED SUGAR: ALTERNATIVES